ray-project/kuberay/ray-operator/README.md

 raycluster-heterogeneous   2m48s

 # The created cluster should include a head pod, worker pod, and a head service.
+# It may take a few minutes for the pods to enter Running status.
+# If you're on minikube or kind, a Pending status indicates that your local Kubernetes environment
+# may not have sufficient CPU or memory capacity -- try adjusting your Docker settings.
 $ kubectl get pods
 NAME                                                 READY   STATUS    RESTARTS   AGE raycluster-heterogeneous-head-9t28q                  1/1     Running   0          97s